Peak Load Management: Use Curtailment as an Opportunity

 As a consumer of electricity from the grid, you pay for both the actual energy you consume (the kilowatt hours) and the amount of energy that needs to be available to serve your account based on your kilowatt demand (peak load, also called peak demand).
 The peak load on an electrical grid is simply the highest demand that has occurred over a specified time period.
 By making targeted adjustments to energy usage during these peak hours, your overall energy costs can be reduced over time.

-Your peak load contribution (PLC) is determined by your usage during the highest peak hours from the previous year.
-The hours during which the usage was the highest across the entire independent system operator (ISO) grid—not just your zone or utility—the “peak hours,” vary regionally.
+Your peak load contribution (PLC) is based on a facility’s energy usage during a select number of peak usage hours during the previous year.
+These are the hours during which the usage was the highest across the entire independent system operator (ISO) grid—not just your zone or utility – these peak hours vary regionally.

 How Does Peak Load Management Work?